 This section describes how Graphite works and highlights important concepts.

 The first architecture described below consists of a single server instance aiming to cover needs for small and medium environments.
 The second one -- consisting of several Graphite instances -- addresses the needs for large and/or distributed environments.

 The basic architecture of a Graphite monitoring environment looks like the following diagram.
 There is a central server providing a handler (namely carbon-cache) where clients feed data through the network.
 Graphite uses a push approach of data collection, meaning that each client decides when to push data to the server.
-This can be seen in contrary to a pull approach (used by Prometheus for example) where it’s the server that decides when to collect data from clients.
+This can be seen in contrary to a pull approach where it’s the server that decides when to collect data from clients.
 This push approach has its benefits and its drawbacks as already discussed here.
 We’ll not dive in again in full detail, but we should consider the following aspects regarding Graphite:

 A basic Graphite architecture with a server and three clients.
 The server enables a carbon-cache handler to collect and ingest metrics data pushed to it by those clients.